 Which Teaching Credential is Right for Me?

-You will need a teaching credential to become a teacher, but what type of teaching credential is right for you?
+You will need a teacher certification credential to become a school teacher, but what type of teaching credential is right for you?
 Find out what you can do with the different types of teaching credentials.

 What are the Types of Teaching Credentials?